What Is A Machine Screw?

 Whether you are an experienced handyman or a homeowner working on a home improvement project with machinery, machine screws are probably on your list of materials to buy.
-This article is designed to help you learn more about what machine screws are so you pick the ideal products for your unique applications.
+This machine screw guide is designed to help you learn more about what machine screws are so you pick the ideal products for your unique applications.
 You want to ensure optimal performance, which means you need to be sure you are using the right types of machine screws.

 Machine screws are small, cylindrical pieces of metal with threading down the exterior surface, designed to hold two objects together.
 Not only are machine screws an integral part of the manufacturing industry but there are distinct advantages that set them apart from other types of screws.